Types Of Fastenings In Sewing Clothes - Clothing Fasteners Kinds

 How To Sew A Zip At The Center

-- To sew a zip at the center of a garment, you will have to sew a flat seam and leave a gap for the zip.
+- To sew a zip at the centre of a garment, you will have to sew a flat seam and leave a gap for the zip.

 - Press the seam open and pin on the seam line